 *Soldier’s and Nurse’s Service Records

-*Great War Forum (special thanks to members) and various other websites and books
+*Great War Forum (special thanks to members), as well as various other websites and books